Top 12 Winter Vegetables List, Benefits and Recipes - Dr. Axe

 12. Chicory

 Chicory root is most often used to make herbal tea that has digestive-soothing effects.
 It can make a great replacement for coffee and helps regulate loss of appetite, upset stomach, constipation and bloating.
-It’s also high in fiber and acts as a prebiotic — plus it supplies manganese and B vitamins.

-How to Add Them to Your Diet
+How to add to diet

 Looking for simple ways to add more fall and winter vegetables to your meals?
 Several ideas include:

-• Making roasted winter vegetables simply by roasting them in a 400 degree oven for about 30 minutes with olive oil, salt and pepper
+• Making roasted winter vegetables simply by roasting them in a 400-degree oven for about 30 minutes with olive oil, salt and pepper

 • Making vegetable soup or stews